Home / Blog / How To Remove Your Information From Spokeo (Step-by-Step)

 This guide will help you cancel Spokeo so your personal information no longer shows up in the site’s search results.

 Spokeo is a people search site where you can find personal details about people that have been aggregated from other public sources, both online and offline.
-You can start your data broker search with a name, email address, phone number or physical address to look up people you know, including old classmates, coworkers, acquaintances or anyone else you may want private details about.
+Unfortunately, that also means that people can use Spokeo (and other people search sites) to find personal details about you.

-Unfortunately, that also means that people can use Spoke (and other people search sites) to find personal details about you.
 When your personal data gets into the wrong hands, all sorts of issues can arise, from stalking to identity theft to financial fraud and more.
+Thankfully, opting out of Spokeo is free and only takes about 15 minutes.

 Step-by-Step Spokeo Opt Out Guide